sachinsancheti1/slidifyGokulGardens/index.md

 Some of the benefits the layout has to offer are:

 >* 1,50,000 litre overhead water tank
 >* Rain water harvesting done throughout the layout to charge wells

->* Avenue trees along all roads with drip irrigation to support them for years together
+>* Avenue trees along all roads with drip irrigation to support them for years

->* Fully tarred 40 feet main road with 23/30 feet approach roads
+>* Fully tarred 40 feet main road with 23 & 30 feet avenue roads
 >* Street Lighting & domestic EB connections available within layout

->* 3 Parks spread over 50,000 sq.ft with Basketball, Volleyball and Badminton courts
+>* 50,000 sq.ft of park with Basketball, Volleyball and Badminton courts.
+The area with 3 zones catering to seniors, active youth and kids
 >* DTCP Approved Plan along with Clear Title Deeds

->* 10 mins from Karamadai & Periyanaickenpalayam Stations
+>* 10-15 mins from Karamadai & Periyanaickenpalayam Stations
 >* 2 NH highways within 5 mins drive

 ---  &custbg bg:"./assets/img/Picture1.png"

 ## Location

+*Location map to Gokul Gardens*

 ![direction map](assets/img/LocationMap.jpg)